 Mechanical neck pain does not have to be debilitating.

 Just because you have neck pain doesn’t mean you need an MRI.
 Just because your MRI shows “degeneration,” “disc bulges,” or “arthritis,” doesn’t mean it’s generating your pain.
-Just because you have neck pain does not mean you’re broken, needing to be “fixed”.
+And just because you have neck pain does not mean you’re broken, needing to be “fixed”.
 Neck pain is often unassociated with aforementioned structural changes commonly found from imaging, e.g. X-ray, CT scan, MRI.
 Furthermore, there’s a high prevalence of interpretive errors between radiologists.
 So, not only does imaging your spine result in a high rate of irrelevant findings, the professionals interpreting them cannot concisely agree upon diagnoses!

 To learn more about the problems of MRI regarding muscle and joint pain, click here to read our evidence-based blog post on the topic.